CimeM/CimeM.github.io/_posts/2016-05-18-mvc-what-why-and-how.markdown

 Is the “mask” which we also call the user interface.
 These are graphical representations of the application, which are viewed on the screen.

 The Controller:
 Stands between the View and the Model.
 It is responsible for acquiring the data from the Model and display it onto the View.
 Controller is responsible for the information that is going to be displayed.
-Controller prepares the data t be displayed.
+Controller prepares the data to be displayed.

 ![](https://dl.dropboxusercontent.com/s/argf4b0dtchca4r/MVC.png)